-There are several beaches to consider visiting in and around the area.
-You can click on the name of each beach for more information concerning that part of the coast.
+You'll discover several beaches to choose from in and around the area.
+Just click on each beach name for more information concerning that particular stretch of sand.

 Half Moon Bay Beach: The beach is backed by a number of privately owed condos, but that shouldn't deter guests from planning a day on this beach.
 The snorkeling is worth a trip, with turtles, barracudas, small fish, and even a shark on occasion.

-A second option to consider is Playa Chacal.
+Another option worth considering is Playa Chacal.
 Chacala is one of the most underdeveloped beaches along the coast.
 Aside from a resort property, the beach is void of any excess.
 Visitors who head to this shore are doing so in order to escape the pressures of daily life and enjoy a day of seclusion in a tropical paradise.

-If you enjoy expanding your knowledge of other cultures and places, you might enjoy visiting a museum during your time in Akumal.
+Assuming you like to learn about other places and cultures, you might enjoy visiting a museum while on vacation in Akumal.

-If you are looking to do some sight-seeing, visit Cedam Museum.
-It is located within Puerto Aventuras, Northeast of Akumal.
+A landmark that often intrigues visitors is Cedam Museum.
+It is situated in Puerto Aventuras, Northeast of Akumal.
 History buffs and anyone interested in the maritime past of Puerto Rico will want to take a visit to the Cedam Museum.
 The museum features exhibits that will take visitors through the naval history of the island, and more specifically the La Gloria area.

-The following chart has some key facts concerning a museum you might enjoy nearby.
+The chart just below provides a few details concerning a museum you might enjoy nearby.

 |Cedam Museum||--||0.9 mi.
 South of Central La Gloria||Mexico|

-In case you enjoy experiencing the historical roots of a foreign place, you should consider visiting a historical site while vacationing in Akumal.
+In case you enjoy learning about the history of a foreign place, you might enjoy visiting a historical site while vacationing in Akumal.